 Account management for pediatric participation will incorporate technical enhancements that address issues such as privacy, family relationships, account linkages between parent(s)/legal guardian(s) and pediatric participant (i.e., what constitutes a "family" account), associated account access privileges and roles, and rules governing creating, modifying, viewing, or withdrawing pediatric participant records.
 One intent of account linkages is to enable researchers to review family-level (e.g., parent-child relationships) data and individual data within the All of Us cohort, inclusive of adult and pediatric participants.
-Account management will also include development of a transparent, predictable, and dynamic process of account management that enables appropriate privacy of, and access to, return of data when a pediatric participant reaches adolescence, and again as they transition into adulthood.
+Account management will also include development of a transparent, predictable, and dynamic process of account management that enables appropriate privacy data when a pediatric participant reaches adolescence, and again as they transition into adulthood.

 The program expects to offer several opportunities for pediatric participants and/or their parents/legal guardians to create accounts, each contingent upon the specific age group of enrollment.
-These processes will include being able to create a sub-account within the parent's/legal guardian's account using parent/legal guardian facilitation and enabling independent login to the Participant Portal (Core Protocol Section 11.3.1) for pediatric participants when they reach specific age criteria.
-Based on program-determined eligibility criteria, the system will allow new permission/assent and data collection opportunities (such as new surveys) to be offered within child accounts of already existing adult accounts.
+These processes will include being able to create an independent account using parent/legal guardian facilitation with linkage to the parent/legal guardian account and specified permissions based on age of the pediatric participant and the linkage parameters, including enabling independent login to the Participant Portal (Core Protocol Section 11.3.1) for pediatric participants when they reach specific age criteria.
+Based on program-determined eligibility criteria, the system will allow new permission/assent and data collection opportunities (such as new surveys) to be offered within child accounts linked to already existing adult accounts.
 This account information is stored securely in the Participant Portal host database.
 Once the pediatric participant and their parent(s)/legal guardian(s) complete permission/assent, a copy of this information is also transferred to the Raw Data Repository (RDR).
 The RDR is described in depth in Core Protocol Section 14: Creation of the All of Us Research Program Resources.